isaacahuvia/website/content/authors/admin/_index.md

   url: https://www.stonybrook.edu/commcms/psychology/clinical/

 # Short bio (displayed in user profile at end of posts)
-bio: Isaac Ahuvia is a PhD student in clinical psychology at Stony Brook University.
+bio: Isaac Ahuvia is a PhD student in clinical psychology at Stony Brook University

 # Interests to show in About widget
 interests: